 Could you please describe Golden Bell Camp?

-Golden Bell Camp is a large mountain resort owned and operated year round by YMCA of the Rockies.
-It is a modern facility with all amenities.
+Golden Bell Camp is a large mountain resort owned and operated year round by *******.
+The altitude is 9100 feet, so if you live at or near sea level, plan on a day or two of acclimatization.
+Some class rooms are 100-200 yards from the Main Lodge.
+Golden Bell is a modern facility with all amenities.
 It is best described in thorough detail at its website: Golden Bell Camp.

 What are the housing arrangements?
 Are private rooms available?

 Housing Arrangements are explained on the Cost & Registration page.